Products:

 On various pages on this site you will find tools mentioned that are not part of the mainstream cannon of testing tools.
 I tend to think of these as Alternative Testing Tools.
 But I wanted to investigate what that phrase really meant to me.

 Is an open-source testing tool like Bugzilla an alternative testing tool?
 If so, what makes it alternative.
 It is an alternative, but does that make it alternative?
-I wanted understand what I meant by alternative, because I had the uneasy suspicion tha for me, bugzilla wasn't as alternative as some tools I use.
-This does suggest that alternative may be the wrong adjective but as I have been using it so long I'm sticking with it for the moment.
+I wanted understand what I meant by alternative, because I had the uneasy suspicion that for me, bugzilla wasn’t as alternative as some tools I use.
+This does suggest that alternative may be the wrong adjective but as I have been using it so long I’m sticking with it for the moment.

 So I sat down and thought that the best way to figure this out is to do some testing, and observe what tools I use, and try to figure out why I use them, then generalise and question my observations.